PRIMITIVO GIOIA DEL COLLE, 2019

-Pairings: mixed pork cuts tomatoe sauce with pappardelle eggpasta ( homemade if you can ).
-Wood fired Prime T-Bone beef steak.
+Pairings: Mixed pork cuts, tomato sauce with pappardelle egg pasta (homemade if possible).
+Wood fired prime T-Bone beef steak.

 Drink by: Ready or before 2025.

-Winemaking Notes: Cultivated at 300 meters above sea level, on a clayey soil rich in skeleton, the merlot grape is macerated on the skins for 25 days and fermented in steel tanks, then the refinement takes place in barriques for a further 12 months.
+Winemaking Notes: Cultivated at 300 meters above sea level, on a clay soil rich in gravel, the merlot grape is macerated on the skins for 25 days and fermented in steel tanks, then the refinement takes place in barriques for a further 12 months.

 Description: The winery is located a few kilometers from Terni, surrounded by vineyards perched on a gentle slope.
-The company takes its name from the hill headed by the ruins of an ancient medieval tower; this position brings a constant breeze from the south-east that dries and keeps the company's vineyards in good health.
-Visiting the company we understand how at the center of their research there is respect for the territory that through the climate, the position but above all the soil influences and characterizes the ripening of the grapes, in short they try to produce a unique grape, daughter of only one harvest.
+The company takes its name from the hill topped by the ruins of an ancient medieval tower; this position brings a constant breeze from the south-east that dries and keeps the company's vineyards in good health.
+Visiting the company we understood how at the center of their research there is respect for the territory that through the climate, the position, but above all the soil, influences and characterizes the ripening of the grapes.
+In short, they try to produce a unique grape, daughter of only one harvest.